-Turkey bolsters outposts in Syria's besieged Idlib
+Turkey sends hundreds of vehicles, commandos to outposts in Syria's besieged Idlib

 A Turkish security source emphasised they would only serve to reinforce the 12 existing posts established under a 2018 deal with Russia to prevent an offensive by Syrian regime forces.